-Boeing, Northrop Grumman and Lockheed Martin will be developing competing designs for the ESS program.
+Boeing and Northrop Grumman will be developing competing designs for the ESS program.
 The Space and Missile Systems Center announced the contract award to Northrop Grumman on 16 September 2020 for the Evolved Strategic Satellite Communications program, known as Evolved Strategic Satcom.
 During the rapid prototyping phase, the company will deliver the preliminary design for ESS’ space segment and a ground-based demonstration.
 The satellite has to be completed by May 2025.

 The ESS program continues the strategic satcom mission of the AEHF constellation.
 This includes providing survivable, global, secure, protected, and jam-resistant communications for high-priority military operations and national command authorities.

 ESS satellites will interoperate with, and eventually replace AEHF’s mid-latitude system capability, extending its communications capability to the North Polar region.